handyc/likhr/README.md

 # likhr

-Likhr is a Linux clone of the Mellel word processor
+beginning of a Mellel clone for Linux https://www.mellel.com/

+Likh means "to write" in Sanskrit